kognifai/PoseidonNext-Framework/Developers-Getting-Started.md

 ```

 The console shows a message that it is now listening on http://localhost:8080.
 Opening the browser on this URL loads up the Poseidon Core.

-The host comes with a developer friendly security solution.
-Type in any username and password to enter the application.
+The host comes with a developer friendly security solution. *Type in any username and password to enter the application*.
 A full security service will be provided in a future release.

 # Installing test modules
 There are several test modules that can be used as examples for the services provided by the framework.